-The gentleman touched the door.
-Then he paced ten steps away.
+The gentleman touched the door, then paced ten steps away.
 Dropping to his knees, he placed his hat on the ground for tips and pulled an instrument from his tattered jacket.
-With recorder flute in hand, the man played Silent Night, The First Noel, and Drummer Boy.
+With recorder flute in hand, he played Silent Night, The First Noel, and Drummer Boy.

-“Excuse me, sir,” I said, “Do you play secular songs, too?”
+“Excuse me, sir, do you play secular songs too?”

-“Naw.
-They don’t interest me.”
+“They don’t interest me.”